Peregrine Mission One: Lander

 In 2016, Astrobotic announced plans to build the Peregrine lander, based on their previous concept lander, Griffin, which was larger but with the same payload capacity.
 Astrobotic hired Airbus Defence and Space to help refine the lander's design.

 The Peregrine bus is largely of aluminum alloy, and it is reconfigurable for specific missions.
 Its propulsion system has five thrusters built by Frontier Aerospace, each producing 150 lb (667 N) thrust.
 This propulsion system was designed to handle the trans-lunar injection, trajectory corrections, lunar orbit insertion, and powered descent.
 The propulsion system can deliver an orbiter to the Moon and perform a powered soft landing.
 The lander can carry up to 450 kg of bi-propellant mass in four tanks; its composition is MON-25/MMH, a hypergolic bi-propellant.
 For attitude control (orientation), the spacecraft uses 12 thrusters (45 N each) also powered by MON-25/MMH.

 The spacecraft's avionics incorporate guidance and navigation to the Moon, and a Doppler LiDAR to assist the automated landing on four legs.
-From Mission 2, its landing ellipse will be 100 m x 100 m, down from 24 km × 6 km previously.
+From Mission 2, its landing ellipse will be 100 m × 100 m, down from 24 km × 6 km previously.

 Peregrine is about 2.5 m wide and 1.9 m tall, and would have been able to deliver up to 265 kg of payload to the surface of the Moon.

 Its electrical systems are powered by a lithium-ion battery that is recharged by a solar panel made of GaInP/GaAs/Ge.
 Radiators and thermal insulators are used to dispose of excess heat, but the lander does not carry heaters, so the first few Peregrine landers are not expected to survive the lunar night, which lasts 14 Earth days.
 Future missions could be adapted to do so.

 For communications to Earth, the lander uses frequencies within the X-band range for uplink as well as downlink.
 After landing, a 2.4 GHz Wi-Fi modem is to enable wireless communication between the lander and deployed rovers on the lunar surface.